James4Ever0/notes/chatgpt.md

 ## analysis about how to make such model

-two similar models by openai: webgpt and
+two similar models by openai: webgpt and instructgpt

 ## projects related to chatgpt